 In theory, leasehold transfer restrictions could be banned altogether if there were some compelling public policy to be served.
 This draconian approach has not been taken in the past and it is not likely to occur in the future.
 Since transfer restrictions are not prohibited, the question is the type of standard to apply to them.
 There are two basic standards involved in the clauses and discussed by the courts: reasonableness and sole discretion.
 The reasonableness standard requires the lessor to conform to objective commercial reasonableness.
-The sole discretion standard allows the lessor to have subjective personal reasons which do not have to meet an objective test of commercial reasonableness.
+The sole discretion standard allows the lessor to have subjective personal reasonableness.

 The sole discretion standard does not allow the lessor total freedom.
 For example, he cannot engage in prohibited discrimination.
-26 California recognizes that a power which may be exercised without reason cannot be exercised for a bad reason.
-27
+California recognizes that a power which may be exercised without reason cannot be exercised for a bad reason.

-B. Sole Discretion Standard Perhaps Not An Unreasonable Choice
+B. Sole Discretion Standard Perhaps Not An Unreasonable Choice a more impartial and descriptive name for the subjective standard involved.

 The words "arbitrary" or "capricious" are sometimes used instead of "sole discretion".
 28 These words seem to involve an unnecessary negative prejudgment.
-The phrase "sole discretion" is a more impartial and descriptive name for the subjective standard involved.
+The phrase "sole discretion" is